F.A.Q.

 What hardware do I need to run DipDup?

-DipDup can run on any amd64/arm64 machine starting from 1 CPU core and 256M of RAM.
+DipDup can run on any amd64/arm64 machine that runs Python.
 Aim for a good single-threaded and disk I/O performance.

-Actual RAM requirements depend on multiple factors: the number and complexity of indexes, the size of internal queues and caches, and the usage of CachedModel
+Actual RAM requirements can grow significantly depending on the number and complexity of indexes, the size of internal queues and caches, and CachedModel

 Indexing